dqops/dqo/docs/checks/column/numeric/index.md

 ### [integer in range percent](./integer-in-range-percent.md)
-A column-level check that ensures that there are no more than a set number of values from range in a monitored column.
+This check verifies that numeric values are within a range of accepted values.
+ It measures the percentage of values in the range and raises a data quality issue when the percentage of valid values is below an accepted rate.

 | Data quality check name | Check type | Description | Standard |